ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 Configure package for cpack which does not leverage components

 * One Value Args:
    * VERSION          - The package version
+   * MAINTAINER_NAME  - The package maintainer name
-   * MAINTAINER     - The package maintainer
+   * MAINTAINER_EMAIL - The package maintainer email
    * VENDOR           - The package vender
    * DESCRIPTION      - The package description
    * LICENSE_FILE     - The package license file
    * README_FILE      - The package readme
    * PACKAGE_PREFIX   - The package prefix applied to all cpack generated files
 * Multi Value Args:
    * LINUX_DEPENDS     - The linux dependencies required via apt install
    * WINDOWS_DEPENDS   - The windows dependencies required via nuget install